A topic from the subject of Decomposition in Chemistry.

 1. Fill a test tube about 1/3 full with calcium carbonate powder.

-2. Fit the test tube with a stopper and insert a thermometer through the hole in the stopper.
+2. Fit the test tube with a stopper containing a hole for the thermometer.
+Insert the thermometer through the hole.

 3. Clamp the test tube to a stand and gently heat the bottom of the test tube with a Bunsen burner.

-5. Continue heating the test tube until the decomposition reaction is complete.
+5. Continue heating the test tube until the decomposition reaction is complete (observe changes in the solid).

 6. Allow the test tube to cool slightly.

-7. Remove the stopper and hold the mouth of the test tube over a test tube containing limewater.
+7. Remove the stopper and carefully hold the mouth of the test tube over a separate test tube containing limewater.

-8. Carefully heat the bottom of the test tube again.
+8. Carefully heat the bottom of the test tube again to drive off any remaining CO2.

 9. Observe the reaction between the carbon dioxide gas produced by the decomposition of calcium carbonate and the limewater.